-To understand market potential and successfully reach customers, first of all a framework of market and customers questions that business leaders, product management and market researchers need to answer.
+To scope better understanding your market potential and to successfully reach customers, firstly we look at a framework of market and customers questions that business leaders, product management and marketing communication professionals need to answer.
 Secondly we look at sources of data that don’t require a budget to enable you to start answering these strategic marketing questions.

 7 Ways to Understand the Market and Customer without a Budget